github/platform-samples/api/ruby/rendering-data-as-graphs/README.md

 rendering-data-as-graphs
 ================

-This is the sample projct built by following the "[Rendering Data as Graphs][rendering data]" guide on developer.github.com.
+This is the sample project built by following the "[Rendering Data as Graphs][rendering data]" guide on developer.github.com.

 To run these projects, make sure you have [Bundler][bundler] installed; then type